zikula/core/src/docs/Core-2.0/Api/ExtensionApi.md

 service id="zikula_extensions_module.api.extension"

-The class makes the following methods available:

-    - getModuleInstanceOrNull($name) @deprecated remove at Core-2.0

-The class also hosts several constants which identify the state of an extension:
+The class hosts several constants which identify the state of an extension:

     const STATE_UNINITIALISED = 1;
     const STATE_INACTIVE = 2;